larryTheCoder/SkyWarsForPE/README.md

 - Top winners!
 Top winners!
 Who won the game?
 - All the player stats will be stored centrally in sql database.
 - Provides the best settings for your server.
+- Scoreboards is now implemented and it can be configured in [scoreboard.yml](https://github.com/larryTheCoder/SkyWarsForPE/blob/master/resources/scoreboard.yml).

 ### Planned Features
 Giving out planned features wont do anything without trying first.
 But these are the planned features for this plugin